-- 7. Disruption to the living-learning environment: Disruption violations occur when students or their guests make it difficult or impossible for the normal activities of their peers, residence and the university to proceed. - a.
+- 7. Damage to university property or property of others: Property violations occur when students or their guests cause damage or threaten to cause damage to the property of others or of the university.
+Violations may include but are not limited to the following: - a.
+Cleanliness violations in public spaces of residence - b.
+Damage to any room (including the door), furnishings or equipment beyond normal wear and tear - c.
+Gaining entry into any premises for which you are not the agreement holder, or any space that is not available to the public or residence community - d.
+Theft of the personal property of others or the property of the university - e.
+Uttering of threats toward the personal property of others or the property of the university - 8.
+Disruption to the living-learning environment: Disruption violations occur when students or their guests make it difficult or impossible for the normal activities of their peers, residence and the university to proceed.
+Violations may include but are not limited to the following: - a.
 Causing a substantial disorder - b.
-Making or causing excessive noise - Failure to report infestations within 48 hours and failure to respond to concerns for infestations\ - d.
-Removal or tampering with furniture in public spaces of residence\ - e.
+Making or causing excessive noise - Failure to report infestations within 48 hours and failure to respond to concerns for infestations - d.
+Removal or tampering with furniture in public spaces of residence - e.
 Failure to be properly clothed in shared spaces - f.
+Pranking and acts of insolence - g.
 Continuous pattern of offence-similar, varied or progressive

-Standard Fines (\$100) may be automatic or may follow verbal warnings, depending on the circumstances
+Standard Fines (\$100) may be automatic or may follow verbal and/or written warnings, depending on the circumstances.

-- Inappropriate language in public forums (i.e. Wi-Fi network names, unit door, etc.)\ - Removal of window screens in residence\ - · Use of fire hazards, including candles or smoking of any kind in residence\ - · Cleanliness violations in public spaces of residence\ - Removal or tampering with furniture in public spaces of residence\ - Excessive noise violations or lockouts - · Advertising in residence without approval - · Failure to respond to reasonable request or cooperate with University staff - Inappropriate language/images - Cleanliness violations/failed cleaning inspections, or failure to report pests (or to prepare for treatment).
+- Inappropriate language in public forums (i.e. Wi-Fi network names, unit door, etc.) - · Removal of window screens in residence - Use of fire hazards, including candles or smoking of any kind in residence - · Cleanliness violations in public spaces of residence - Removal or tampering with furniture in public spaces of residence - · Excessive noise violations or lockouts - · Advertising in residence without approval - · Failure to respond to reasonable request or cooperate with University staff - · Insolence to University staff - · Inappropriate language/images - Unregistered roommate(s) in unit - Cleanliness violations/failed cleaning inspections, or failure to report pests (or to prepare for treatment)